perriegramm/consent-aware-collector/README.md

 📜 See what's new: [Change log](CHANGELOG.md)

 🖤 This repo stays free, focused and unfiltered thanks to people who believe visibility is power.
-[Sponsor me](https://buymeacoffee.com/perriegramm)
+Clarity costs energy.
+I run on caffeine → [Buy me a coffee](https://buymeacoffee.com/perriegramm)

 # consent-aware-collector
 A calm, non-invasive tool to see what’s happening on the computer you use — including camera, mic, and background services.
 Doesn’t hack, spy, or break rules.
 Just helps you better understand your digital environment — even on devices managed by others.